 With her beautiful voice, it is not surprising that Cantor Jacqui performed as a regular soloist and member of The Zamir Chorale of Boston.
 To hear Cantor Jacqui as recorded live in Vienna on tour with Zamir, go to http://zamir.org/shop/cds/our-greatest-hits and click on #13 “Ledor Vador.”
 The tour group was accompanied by a documentary film crew, and Cantor Jacqui was featured as a soloist in the resulting documentary, “Zamir: Jewish Voices Return to Poland.”
 The film aired nationwide on PBS.

 Raised in the Reform tradition, Cantor Jacqui’s passion for Judaism was instilled at an early age.
 Growing up on a small farm in rural Lebanon, NJ, the nearest Reform congregation was a half-hour drive from home.
 The long days spent traveling back and forth to temple, often 3 or 4 times a week, came to underscore the value of a childhood Jewish education, and she continued her studies through Confirmation.

 Cantor Jacqui is blessed with three sons - Shea, Michael and David.

 From 2014 - 2016, Cantor Jacqui held the office of President of the Women Cantors’ Network , and she remains a member of the WCN Board of Directors today.

 Cantor Jacqui received ordination in July 2014 from the Jewish Spiritual Leaders Institute.
 She graduated with high distinction from The Pennsylvania State University’s Schreyer Honors College, and is a graduate of The Boston University School of Law and a non-practicing member of the Bar.

-All donations to Ahava are fully tax deductible, including the cost of High Holy Day tickets.
-We thank you for your consideration and generosity.
+Ahava is a 501c3 organization, and all donations are fully tax deductible.
+We thank you for your consideration and generosity!